FOREX-Euro, Aussie slip as Fed disappointment outweighs China surprise

 Giving more credence to such talk, Shanghai shares eased to two-month lows on Friday despite the easing, undermining the Aussie and other risk-sensitive currencies.

-Also weighing on sentiment, the Fed released a proposal that largely rejected pleas by the U.S. banking industry to soften parts of an international agreement on higher capital standards known as Basel III, some traders said.
+Also weighing on sentiment somewhat, the Fed released a proposal that largely rejected pleas by the U.S. banking industry to soften parts of an international agreement on higher capital standards known as Basel III, some traders said.

-Technically, the euro’s short-covering rally failed to break its support-turned-resistance at $1.2626, its January low, and some market players think the currency may have peaked out, at least before Greek election on Sunday next week.

-“No-one talked about Greece this week.
-No-one paid attention to what (Greek leftist leader Alexis) Tsipras was doing.
-But I think the euro could come under pressure again next week ahead of the Greek election,” said a trader at a Japanese bank.

 While central bank events hogged the headlines in the past 24 hours, the euro zone debt crisis continued to simmer in the background with Spain’s banking problems remaining the biggest headache.